revolunet/revolunet.github.io/source/_posts/2013-11-28-create-resusable-angularjs-input-component.md

 One of the beauty of the AngularJS framework is its ability to isolate complexity with services and directives; This is perfect for segmenting our code, create very testable components, and make them reusable.
 A directive, which is an anticipation of the future [web components](http://css-tricks.com/modular-future-web-components/), is a piece of isolated javascript, HTML and CSS that encapsulate a specific behaviour and that you can easily reuse in various apps.
 Once created, a directive is simply invoked by adding it to the DOM via a HTML tag (`<accordion></accordion>`, or a custom attribute `<div accordion></div>`, or a CSS class `<div class="accordion"></div>` (and even as HTML comment).

 In this tutorial we'll go through the creation of a custom stepper directive that can be used as a reusable input component in your applications.
 We'll cover the classic directive creation but also the input validation, and the use of the [ngModelController](http://docs.angularjs.org/api/ng.directive:ngModel.NgModelController), that will allow a seamless integration with any form, leveraging the existing AngularJS forms superpowers.
-The next part will cover the use of grunt, the test suites with Jasmine and KarmaJS, and the publication and distribution of our widget with GitHub and bower.
+The [next part will cover the test suites with Jasmine and KarmaJS](http://blog.revolunet.com/blog/2013/12/05/unit-testing-angularjs-directive), and the publication and distribution of our widget with GitHub and bower.

 For this example we'll build a custom numeric input widget, named "rn-stepper".
 We'll use the last AngularJS 1.2 that brings some important fixes to the private scopes management (capital point for reusable components).
 The full widget code is [available on github](https://github.com/revolunet/angular-stepper) as a reusable component and you can see the final result here :